hmuchalski/128a/syllabus-CHEM-129A/syllabus-lab-129A.md

 Failing or performing poorly in a class is not an acceptable "serious and compelling reason" within the University policy, nor is dissatisfaction with the subject matter, class or instructor.

 # University policies and disclaimers

-## Intellectual Property

-As part of your participation in virtual/online instruction, please remember that the same student conduct rules that are used for in-person classrooms instruction also apply for virtual/online classrooms.
-Students are prohibited from any unauthorized recording, dissemination, or publication of any academic presentation, including any online classroom instruction, for any commercial purpose.
-In addition, students may not record or use virtual/online instruction in any manner that would violate copyright law.
-Students are to use all online/virtual instruction exclusively for the educational purpose of the online class in which the instruction is being provided.
-Students may not re-record any online recordings or post any online recordings on any other format (e.g., electronic, video, social media, audio recording, web page, internet, hard paper copy, etc.) for any purpose without the explicit written permission of the faculty member providing the instruction.
-Exceptions for disability-related accommodations will be addressed by Services for Students with Disabilities (SSD) working in conjunction with the student and faculty member.

-## Contact information for chair and Dean

-If there are questions or concerns that you have about this course that you and I are not able to resolve, please feel free to contact the Chair of the department to discuss the matter.

-* Dr. Joy Goto (Chair, Chemistry Department): jgoto@mail.fresnostate.edu
-* Dr. Chrisopher Meyer (Dean, College of Science and Mathematics): cmeyer@mail.fresnostate.edu

-In addition to course policies, you are expected to be familiar with Academic Regulations described in the [University Catalog](http://www.fresnostate.edu/catalog/academic-regulations/) as well as policies listed below.

 **Students with Disabilities**: Upon identifying themselves to the instructor and the university, students with disabilities will receive reasonable accommodation for learning and evaluation.
 For more information, contact Services to Students with Disabilities in the Henry Madden Library, Room 1202 (278-2811).